J-Obog/state-boundries/README.md

 Utilizes the [gorilla/mux](https://pkg.go.dev/github.com/gorilla/mux) package for routing and a few built-in Go packages.

+## Live Server
+This project has been deployed on Heroku.
+If you use visit `https://state-boundries.herokuapp.com/api/borders/`, it will `GET` the list of all 50 states and the states that they share a border with.

-## Installation & Running
+## Installation & Testing locally

 Make sure that you have the latest version of [Go](https://golang.org/dl/) installed on your machine.

-You can clone this repository and install the requisite dependencies:
+You can clone this repository, install the requisite dependencies and run it on your machine like so:

 ```
 $ git clone https://github.com/J-Obog/state-boundries.git